codinglawyer/codinglawyer.io/posts/03-i-stopped-being-a-lawyer/index.md

 With this in mind, I decided to look into other fields where I could learn, do work I’d enjoy, and not hate Monday mornings.

-### Wich way to go?
+### Which way to go?
 I’d had positive experiences with online courses in the past, and started my search there.
-Initially, I came across a [course](https://www.edx.org/course/science-cooking-haute-cuisine-soft-harvardx-spu27x-0) that combined science and cooking.
+Initially, I came across a *[course](https://www.edx.org/course/science-cooking-haute-cuisine-soft-harvardx-spu27x-0)* that combined science and cooking.
 I love to cook and definitely enjoyed it, but still felt that cooking was more of a hobby than profession for me.

 The course helped me realize that although I never studied science, I understood formulas and calculations when applied to something I enjoyed.
 This meant that I didn’t have to limit my future to the social sciences.

 I returned to online courses, and found an IT section with so much to choose from: machine learning, networking, programming, and more.
 Since I’d already taken a basic HTML and CSS course in primary school, I settled on web development.
 Web development seemed more beginner-friendly than other courses, since I could actually see the results of my work.

-My programming journey started with [The Web Developer Bootcamp](https://www.udemy.com/the-web-developer-bootcamp/), thanks to which I acquired solid foundations in HTML, CSS and JavaScript.
+My programming journey started with *[The Web Developer Bootcamp](https://www.udemy.com/the-web-developer-bootcamp/)*, thanks to which I acquired solid foundations in HTML, CSS and JavaScript.

 ![](./images/studio.jpg)